Mental Health

 Workbooks and Handbooks for Quitting

 As part of VA’s commitment to helping Veterans quit tobacco, we have developed workbooks to help you quit and handbooks to help VA providers with tobacco cessation treatment.
-Some of these Veteran workbooks and provider handbooks can be used together as you and your VA provider work on your quit.
+Some of these Veteran workbooks and provider handbooks can be used together as you and your VA provider work on your quitting.

 If the resources above are used in work and training settings, please credit the U.S. Department of Veterans Affairs, Veterans Health Administration.